-A CT - computed tomography - or CAT scan is a valuable procedure which combines x-ray and computer technology to make a clear picture of the organs, bones and tissues inside your body.
+Computed tomography angiography or CTA is a valuable procedure which combines x-ray and computer technology to make a clear picture specifically of the blood vessels in the body.

-The CT exam involves tiny x-ray pictures, called "slices," taken in a circular movement around the body.
-The computer pulls the slices together and puts them on a video monitor for a radiologist - a doctor who specializes in radiologic medicine.
-The image represents a cross-section of the particular area and can provide a "view" that may not be visible on a regular x-ray.
+The CTA exam involves tiny x-ray pictures, called "slices"; taken in a circular movement around the body while x-ray dye is injected through a vein.
+The computer pulls the slices together and puts them on a video monitor for the radiologist, a doctor who specializes in radiologic medicine.
+The image represents an image of an area of blood vessels in the body and can provide a "view" that may not be visible on a regular x-ray.